 1. Specialization matters

 The IT industry is broad, and although you can be a “Jack or Jill” of all trades, you can command a better salary if you specialize.
-Later in this article, you’ll learn a variety of 2021 networking certifications.
+Later in this article, you’ll learn about a variety networking certifications.
 You’re free to choose one or more, depending on the path you want to take.
 All can help establish your expertise in a particular IT field.

 2. Networking certifications make you competitive